-In some instances, parents turn up to then grandparents' home, leave the children and often don't return for several months and when they do they demand that their children be returned to them.
+In some instances, parents turn up to their grandparents' home, leave the children and often don't return for several months.

+When they do, they demand their children be returned to them.

-Parents often become violent when under the influence of drugs and alcohol and grandparents are exposed to family violence when they try to step in and protect their grandchildren from their own parents.
+Parents often become violent when under the influence of drugs and alcohol and grandparents are exposed to violence when they try to step in and protect their grandchildren from their own parents.